Plasm OSS documentation¶

 |---|---|

-| First commands and “did it work?” | Start here |
+| First commands from source | Start here |

 | Mental model + vocabulary | Concepts |

-| Language + heredocs | Language specification |
+| Language + heredocs | Language definition |

 MCP sessions and intent |